mtheadley/SystemHealthPreso/PITCHME.md

 ###Bonus #2

-Other *Upstream* environments can use the endpoint in their System checks to see if EngageTV is running correctly.
+Other *Upstream* environments can use the endpoint in their System checks to see if the application is running correctly.

 ---

 ###Final thoughts

 PROS:
-- Gives us a heads up on the systems that ETV talks with.
+- Gives us a heads up on external systems within our app.
 We are able to, at a glace, determine if there is an issue and where that issue lies. |
 - Goal is to cut down on the amount of time it takes to triage why the system is down. |
 - Streamline a process for DevOps' CI process. |